 A wide variety of digital image processing techniques has recently spread in the geotechnical field.
-These techniques are used for different purposes: surface reconstruction, monitoring, extraction of the displacement field in 2D and 3D conditions.
+These techniques are used for different purposes: surface reconstruction, monitoring, and extraction of the displacement field in 2D and 3D conditions.

-In these years we also worked in this field developing some methodologies and codes.
+During these years we also worked in this field developing some methodologies and codes.

 Reconstruction of the 2D displacement field